FranxYao/franxyao.github.io/index.md

 I finished my M.S. at Columbia University (2018-2020) with professor [John Cunningham](https://stat.columbia.edu/~cunningham/) and my B.S. at Peking University (2013-2018) with professor [Yansong Feng](https://sites.google.com/site/ysfeng/home).
 Before Ph.D., I spent great time visiting professor [Alexander Rush](http://rush-nlp.com/) at Cornell Tech (2019-2020).

+I study large-scale generative models for human language.

-My research objective is to make large language models the next generation operating systems, empower developers to build applications, thus creating the foundation for new language model based computational ecosystem.
-My research focuses on how to inject strong abilities (like complex reasoning) to language models from first principles.
+My research objective is to make large language models the next generation operating systems, empower developers to build applications, and create a new language model based computational ecosystem.
+My works focus on how to inject strong abilities (like complex reasoning) to language models from first principles.
 My article on [tracing emergent abilities to their sources](https://yaofu.notion.site/How-does-GPT-Obtain-its-Ability-Tracing-Emergent-Abilities-of-Language-Models-to-their-Sources-b9a57ac0fcf74f30a1ab9e3e36fa1dc1) is now an important roadmap about large language model evolution.
 Before the LLM era, I studied generative models, latent variable models, variational inference, and structure prediction.

 I am expected to graduate in Dec 2023 and will be on job market for industrial positions of building large language models.